neelampawar2026-ai/tokenomics-for-agents-/README.md

    index, decides what's relevant, and opens only that.
 It never loads the bundle whole.

-## The two punchlines

-**Token scaling.** The wiki costs O(concepts) per question; a raw dump costs O(rows) and grows forever.
-1,901 vs 112,547 tokens today — and only one of those numbers moves when you add a million invoices.

-(Two figures appear in this repo and both are right: `ask.py` prints 67x because it counts only the pages it opened, while `compare_tokens.py` prints 59x because it also counts the `index.md` you must read to decide *which* pages to open.
-59x is the conservative one, so that is what the header quotes.)

-**Synthesis beats retrieval.** The MRR page says *"divide annual by 12"* and *"exclude trials."* No amount of retrieval over `saas.db` produces those
-sentences: they aren't in the schema, they aren't in the rows, and the notes file states them only informally, buried in a story about a board deck.
-The compile step lifted them into an explicit, citable statement.
-That is knowledge that did not exist in machine-readable form before compilation.

 ## Where the LLM plugs in